darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### chemistry

+development time
+: The development time the film's characteristic curves were measured at, in minutes.
+Only black & white stocks are characterised at more than one development time (Kodak Double-X at 4/5/6.5/9/12 minutes, for example); the slider is greyed out for colour stocks and for stocks with a single characterisation.
+The value snaps to the nearest measured time, and 0 selects the stock's own standard development.
+Unlike _development gamma_ below, which morphs the curves mathematically, this selects a different set of actually-measured curves.

 development gamma
 : Overall development contrast, applied by morphing the film's own density curves -- extended or reduced development time, as in push/pull processing.
 1.0 is normal development.